What Are Sampling Methods?

 Probability sampling is typically more difficult and costly to implement, but, in exchange, these processes tend to increase validity by producing representative samples.
 In short, you can make valid conclusions about the population.
 A statistical inference is when you use a sample to learn about a population.
 Learn more about Making Statistical Inferences.

 On the other hand, non-probability sampling methods are often easier and less expensive, but the trade-off is that the validity of your conclusions is questionable.
 You might not be able to trust the results.
+Sampling bias is more likely to occur.

 Learn more about Validity in Research and Psychology: Types & Examples and Internal and External Validity.